 James McGowan is a pianist, conductor, composer, arranger, educator, and music theorist equally at home in many genres of music.
 With degrees in Music Theory from the Eastman School of Music/University of Rochester (PhD 2005) and University of North Texas (M.M.
 1995), and degrees in Composition from the University of Toronto (M.Mus 1993, B.Mus 1992), Dr. McGowan is an Associate Professor of Music at Carleton University.
 He also holds an A.R.C.T. in Piano Performance (first class honours) from the Royal Conservatory of Music (Toronto).

-Dr. McGowan is a passionate educator and was awarded the honour of serving as Carleton University Chair of Teaching Innovation in 2020 (a three-year term).
+Dr. McGowan is a passionate educator and was awarded the honour of serving as Carleton University Chair in Teaching Innovation in 2020.
 In this capacity he receives an annual grant to promote community music and arts education across the campus with his PLACE initiative

 (including First Prize PROCAN Canada-wide Young Composers Competition; Glenn Gould Composition Scholarship, UofT; John Weinzweig Composition Scholarship, UofT; Canadian University Music Society Composition Competition), James has composed in most genres including choral cantatas, orchestral music, chamber music, songs (jazz, art songs, and singer-songwriter), and compositions for jazz ensembles, including music for his jazz-fusion quartet Modasaurus.
 He has had commissions by various groups including the Etobicoke School of the Arts choir and orchestra program, Alexander Singers and Players (Toronto), the Atlantic Voices Choir of Ottawa, and Carleton University Choir.
 His works have recently been performed (or accepted for performance) by the Ottawa Symphony Orchestra, Rocky Mountain Symphony, Coro Vivo, and other ensembles.

-James is also active in community music leadership, in which he has directed several amateur church music programs (recently serving as Director of Music for Trinity United in Ottawa from 2012 to 2019), conducted school-age choirs, coached school-age instrumental music ensembles, taught musicianship for all levels of school-age programming, accompanied music theatre ensembles, led a musical group for those living with mental illness, performed in nursing homes and palliative-care facilities, developed and taught a course in Community Music at Carleton University, and mentored others to develop their skill sets in community music.
+James is also active in community music leadership, in which he has directed several amateur church music programs, conducted school-age choirs, coached school-age instrumental music ensembles, taught musicianship for all levels of school-age programming, accompanied music theatre ensembles, led a musical group for those living with mental illness, performed in nursing homes and palliative-care facilities, developed and taught a course in Community Music at Carleton University, and mentored others to develop their skill sets in community music.